-Every new dev marketing hire should write docs
+Every dev marketing hire should write docs

-Three years ago I had the good fortune to join the company sponsoring the world's most popular open source rich text editor project.
+In a prior role I had the good fortune to join the company sponsoring the world's most popular open source rich text editor project.

 The benefits of writing docs – or doing a similar technical task – are numerous for both employee and company.